Why you might worry about crooked teeth

+Wondering how to fix crooked teeth without braces?
+Fixing teeth without braces is possible!
 An alternative to traditional braces, Invisalign® is a treatment that straightens your teeth using clear plastic orthodontic aligners.
 These invisible braces treat overbite, underbite, crossbite, gap teeth, open bite, and crowded teeth.

 Invisalign® aligners are removable.
 You wear them for up to 22 hours per day, and remove them when you eat and drink.
 The removable aligners allow you to maintain dental hygiene by brushing and flossing normally, and you can eat whatever you want.
 The smooth plastic aligners ensure a comfortable ongoing treatment.